 Resell your equipment.

 You can easily try to resell your damaged equipment or unwanted equipment on online auctions or buy back programs.
+You can either sell your laptop or buy the best laptop under $200 on an online auction site or reseller.
 You can get rid of your unused tech and sell laptops online by finding a reputable reseller or trading program like sellbroke.com or selllaptopback.com that will pay you up front for your used technology or laptop.
 They’ll take care of the rest.

 Contact a reputable e-waste recycler or wait for an e-waste round up in your community.